 Brought together they make a decadent candy.
 The taste is citric, sweet, and overwhelmingly floral.
 I love to pair it with chicken, turkey, and light fish.
 It’s also perfect served on pavlovas, with freshly whipped cream, or dropped in a vodka martini.
 This is all assuming you don’t eat them with a spoon.

 Garrett McCord blogs at Vanilla Garlic and the Produce Channel at About.com.
-You can also follow him on Instagram at instagram.com/protogarrett.
 He also authored the super-awesome cookbook, Melt: The Art of Macaroni & Cheese.

-For more Passover recipe ideas, check out the Pinterest boards below:
+For more Passover recipe ideas, check out my Pinterest boards.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate I earn from qualifying purchases.